Harvard-ATG/huit-ondemand-user-docs/docs/jupyterlab-apptainer.md

 for the docker container linked above.

-The `datascience-notebook` container has everything in the `scipy-notebook` image with the addition of additional kernels for the R and Julia programming languages.
+The `datascience-notebook` container has everything in the `scipy-notebook` image with the addition of kernels for the R and Julia programming languages.
 For a full overview of what's included, see the documentation for the docker container linked above.